datascience-2025-group4/group04-team04/README.md

 <summary><strong>requirements</strong></summary>

 for embedding.ipynb: GPU
-for MMseqs2 and assign function from SCALOP: Linux opperating system
+for MMseqs2 and assign function from SCALOP: LinuxOS

 <details>